lBedrockl/Pixel-Quest-Level-Editor/README.md

 -Current Features-

-Volume Layer for hitboxes
-blue = solid
-green = oneway
-pink = moving object reflect
-red = killbox
+Volume Layer for hitboxes, blue = solid, green = oneway, pink = moving object reflect, red = killbox

 Level must have a Blue door (Start) and a Red Door (End)

 Max size of a level is 3x5, 2x2 is already super laggy

-Tutorials: not yet

-Other Tuts: github resources link
+How to use editor: tut here

+Adding level to swf: https://github.com/lBedrockl/Pixel-Quest-Level-Editor/tree/master/resources

-Remember the names of the levels you download, they are saved
+Remember the names of the levels you download, they are saved to cache Will add .bin importing later